Parity- and Time Reversal-Violating Pion Nucleon Couplings: Higher Order Chiral Matching Relations: Introduction

 Finally, we estimate the numerical size of higher-order corrections to the tree-level matching relation using experimental and lattice-calculated hadron mass parameters as inputs.
 For each operator CSB operator $\mathcal{O}$, if the tree-level matching relation has the form $F_\pi\bar{g}_\pi^{(i)}=f^{(i)}$ where $F_\pi\approx 186$MeV is the pion decay constant and $f^{(i)}$ is a function of hadronic mass parameters as well as the PVTV Wilson coefficients, we may characterize the correction to the LO matching relation as:

 where $\delta_{\mathrm{loop}}^{(i)}$ and $\delta_{\mathrm{LEC}}^{(i)}$ are relative deviations due to one-loop correction and higher-order LECs respectively.
-In particular, we find that the one-loop contribution can be parameterized as the following:

-The parameters $(\Delta m_\pi^2)_\mathcal{O}$, $(\Delta m_N)_\mathcal{O}$, and $(\delta m_N)_\mathcal{O}$ are, respectively, the isocalar pion mass shift, the isoscalar nucleon mass shift, and the isovector nucleon mass shift induced by the operator $\mathcal{O}$ as defined in Sec. \ref{sec:CSB}.
-The $\{a_j^{(i)}\}$ are dimensionless numbers (given in Table \ref{tab:message}) that depend on baryon-pion couplings, hadron mass parameters induced by quark masses, and the renormalization scale $\mu$ (although this $\mu$-dependence will eventually be canceled by the $\mu$-dependence of the LECs in $\delta_{\mathrm{LEC}}^{(i)}$ to make the full expression \eqref{eq:match_deviate} scale-independent).
-We find that the tree-level matching formula for $\bar{g}_\pi^{(0)}$ is relatively robust numerically under loop corrections regardless of choice of the underlying operator while the status for $\bar{g}_\pi^{(1)}$ remains unclear as it depends on the size of an unknown dimensionless factor $F_\pi(\Delta m_N)_\mathcal{O}/(\Delta m_\pi^2)_\mathcal{O}$.
-The larger the value of this factor, the better the tree-level matching formula for $\bar{g}_\pi^{(1)}$ On the other hand, the quantity $\delta^{(i)}_{\mathrm{LEC}}$ involves unknown LECs and can only be estimated based on rough dimensional arguments.
-We find that the impact of LECs to the $\bar{g}_\pi^{(0)}$-matching can be as large as $(10-20)$\% while its effect on the $\bar{g}_\pi^{(1)}$-matching is usually not much larger than 1\%.
+We are particularly interested at $\delta^{(i)}_{\mathrm{loop}}$ because $\delta^{(i)}_{\mathrm{LEC}}$ does not involve chiral logs and is therefore suppressed by usual chiral power counting.
+In principle, one could write down explicit expressions for $\{\delta^{(i)}_{\mathrm{loop}}\}$ as we shall present in the following sections, however their numerical values cannot be determined because they involve the isoscalar and isovector nucleon mass shifts $\{(\Delta m_N)_\mathcal{O},(\delta m_N)_\mathcal{O}\}$ induced by the operator $\mathcal{O}$ which is not the quark mass operator (except for the case of $\theta$-term).
+Therefore, in the numerical estimation of $\{\delta^{(i)}_{\mathrm{loop}}\}$ we shall simply set them to zero.
+The result is summarized in Table \ref{tab:message} where we find that the tree-level matching formula for $\bar{g}_\pi^{(0)}$ is relatively robust numerically under loop corrections regardless of choice of the underlying operator while the status for $\bar{g}_\pi^{(1)}$ in general receive large loop corrections.
+On the other hand, the quantity $\delta^{(i)}_{\mathrm{LEC}}$ involves unknown LECs and can only be estimated at present based on rough dimensional arguments.
+Of course, such estimation may never pretend to be any trustworthy prediction of the actual numerical values of the LECs; in particular, as pointed out in \cite{Wirzba:2016saz}, it makes no prediction to their signs.
+It therefore only serves to provide a rough estimation to the order of magnitude of the uncertainty brought up by the LECs.
+We find that the impact of the LECs on the $\bar{g}_\pi^{(0)}$-matching can be as large as $(10-20)$\% while their effect on the $\bar{g}_\pi^{(1)}$-matching is usually not much larger than 1\%.

 Our discussion of this study organized as follows.
 In Sec. \ref{sec:spurion} we give introduce a spurion formalism and give a general discussion from the possible forms of the spurion that encode the explicit CSB effects of the effective operators up to dimension 6.
 In Sec. \ref{sec:linearOp} we write down the most general form of PVTV operators as well as PCTC and CSB operators that could contribute to the loop corrections for $\bar{g}_\pi^{(i)}$ and the mass shifts of the pion and nucleon.
 These loop corrections are then computed in Sec. \ref{sec:loopcorrection} in their most general form.
 Based on these results, we perform case-by-case study of the matching formulae for $\bar{g}_\pi^{(i)}$ induced by different effective operators, including both loop and LEC contributions, in Sec. \ref{sec:main}.
 Finally, we shall draw our conclusions in Sec. \ref{sec:conclusion}.